The First Rainbow Daytona Sells for $6.3 Million — Did Rolex Buy It Back?

 Image Source: Phillips

-The one-of-a-kind Zenith Rainbow Daytona ended up selling for $6.3 million, according to @rolexpassionreport.
-The result is particularly notable given that it follows on the heels of another surprising auction: astronaut Edgar Mitchell’s Apollo-14-worn GMT-Master 1675, which sold for $2.1 million last month, far above expectations.
+The one-of-a-kind Zenith Rainbow Daytona sold for $6.3 million (CHF 5,5 million), according to @rolexpassionreport.
+The result is particularly notable given that it follows on the heels of another big ticket Rolex auction: astronaut Edgar Mitchell’s Apollo-14-worn GMT-Master 1675, which sold for $2.1 million last month.
 There was speculation that Rolex might have been the buyer for Mitchell’s GMT.
 Could the same be true for this Daytona?

 Who Bought It?